z2ro/jenkins-nutanix/README.md

-# Jenkins pipeline for nutanix
+# Jenkins pipeline with terraform for nutanix

 A repository for a Nutanix pipeline with Jenkins.